JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 ## 4. UI in Kotlin

-The best way to create user interfaces with Kotlin is to use a [type safe DSL](/user_interface_components/kotlin_ui_dsl.md) for building forms instead of GUI designer.
+The best way to create user interfaces with Kotlin is to use a [type safe DSL](/user_interface_components/kotlin_ui_dsl.md) for building forms.
+Using GUI designer with Kotlin is currently [not supported](https://youtrack.jetbrains.com/issue/KT-6660).

 ## 5. Handling Kotlin code